sebastianwessel/quickjs/website/use-cases/user-generated-code.md

 ## Adding Memory

-In our usecase, it might be a good idea to have some kind of memory.
+In our use case, it might be a good idea to have some kind of memory.
 This allows the user to implement debouncing functionality.

 A function which is executed in the QuickJS sandbox should be seen as a stateless function, similar to a serverless function in some cloud environment.
 This means the host is responsible to handle the state management.
 This can be done with some kind of database to persist the state.